j4ys0n/llm-proxy/README.md

 Manages Nginx for reverse proxy to multiple LLMs, with TLS & Bearer Auth tokens.
 Deployed with docker.

-- Aggregates multiple OpenAI-type LLM APIs
+- Aggregates multiple OpenAI-type LLM APIs (all routes must be prefixed with "/v1")
 - Supports cloudflare domains
 - Uses Let's Encrypt for TLS certificates
 - Uses certbot for certificate issuance and renewal